Frequently asked questions

 I was a member of a union within ASÍ/BSRB for a long time, but am no more, can I still apply?

 No, unfortunately not.
-Allocations are only made to present members of affiliates of ASÍ or BSRB who are employed and have been members at least for the last 24 months.
+Allocations are only made to present members of affiliates of ASÍ or BSRB who are employed and have been members for at least 16 months out of the last 24 months.

 What is in the apartment when I move in?

 The housing is in a condition that is generally considered adequate.
-There is a stove (oven and hotplate) and a ventilation hood but you need to provide other equipment yourself.
-That is, you need to bring your own refrigerator, dishwasher (60 cm), washing machine and anything else you choose to have.
-There is a wardrobe in the main bedroom and the apartment has storage closets.
+There is a stove (oven and ceramic hotplate) and a ventilation hood but you need to provide other equipment yourself.
+That is, you need to bring your own washing machine, dishwasher (60 cm), a refrigerator (standard 60 cm. wide) etc. There is a wardrobe in the main bedroom and the apartment has storage closets.

 There have been changes in my family situation, can I change my registration?